Configuration

 - IP Matching: Defender checks if client IP matches configured ranges

-- Header Marking: Matching requests get a header (
+- Header Marking: Matching requests get a header (X-Defender-RateLimit: true)

 - Request Processing: Non-matched requests bypass rate limiting